MatheusMAssis/Sliding-Puzzle-Solver/README.md

 # Sliding-Puzzle-Solver
+Sliding Puzzle Solver using the A* search algorithm, all of our motivation used in the project was found on this website http://www.cs.princeton.edu/courses/archive/spring18/cos226/assignments/8puzzle/index.html.
 Work done in order to conclude Estrutura de Dados e Algoritmos class.
 Created by: me, Matheus Assis, and Vinícius D'Avila.

 # Code